sam-goodwin/eventual/docs/reference/2-event.md

 ### Supported Intrinsic Functions

-The following intrinsic functions can be called within an API handler:
+The following intrinsic functions can be called within an event subscription handler:

 - [`publish`](./2-event.md#publish-to-an-event)